Crypto Industry Highlights with Signs of Longevity

 A year ago the Lightning Network went live.

-Today it has millions of dollars in liquidity and inspired the creation of countless apps and stores with instant, dirt-cheap payments.
+Today it has millions of pounds in liquidity and inspired the creation of countless apps and stores with instant, dirt-cheap payments.

 Thank you to everyone who made this possible, happy birthday LN ? https://t.co/p04ywaGk8X

 The Lightning Torch (LN Trust Torch) is a payment experiment running on the Lighting Network that started on 19th January 2019.